fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

  - [ ] 4.  **Subscribe to APIs.**  To implement MobilePay PoS, go to  [APIs](https://sandbox-developer.mobilepay.dk/product)  and subscribe to the following APIs:
 -  PoS V10 for Integrators
--  User simulation for PoS
+-  PoS User simulation for Integrators
+-  Integrator Authentication

 ### Step 2 - Authentication for PoS

 ----------

  - [ ] 1.
-Receive OIDC credentials via zip file.
+Receive OAuth Client Credentials via zip file.
 The zip file will be sent via e-mail.
 The zip file is locked with a password.
 DeveloperSupport will provide the password via text message, due to security reasons.

 Now you are ready to move on to the authentication section below.